2013 Michigan State Spartans football team: Notre Dame

 Michigan State's final non-conference game was against the Fighting Irish of Notre Dame in a matchup for the Megaphone Trophy.
 Coming into the matchup, the Irish had won the previous two meetings between the schools.

 Notre Dame struck first, scoring the only points in the opening quarter, as kicker Kyle Brindza nailed a 41-yard field goal.
 The Spartans took the lead in the second quarter, as Connor Cook found Macgarrett Kings in the corner of the end zone for a 12-yard touchdown pass to take the lead 7–3.
 Notre Dame would respond with a touchdown of their own after a pass interference penalty called against Trae Waynes on fourth and one put them deep in Michigan State territory.
 Several plays later, Irish quarterback Tommy Rees would find T.J.
 Jones in the back of the end zone for a two-yard touchdown pass to give the Irish a 10–7 lead at halftime.

 The second half continued to be a low-scoring affair.
-Michigan State was able to tie the score in the 3rd quarter, as Freshmen kicker Michael Geiger made his very first field goal of his collegiate career from 25 yards, tying the game at 10 apiece.
+Michigan State was able to tie the score in the 3rd quarter, as Freshmen kicker Michael Geiger made his first field goal of his collegiate career from 25 yards, tying the game at 10 apiece.
 A turnover late in the third quarter proved costly for the Spartans, as on a halfback pass, true Freshmen R.J.
 Shelton threw an interception which swung momentum in Notre Dame's favor.
 The Irish re-took the lead for good in the fourth quarter on a Cam McDaniel seven-yard touchdown run.
 Geiger added a 42-yard field goal to make the score 17–13.
 The Spartans had an opportunity to take the lead in the closing minutes with one last drive.
 On their final drive, coach Mark Dantonio decided to pull a struggling Connor Cook (who had played every snap) in favor of the previous season's starter, Andrew Maxwell.
 The Spartans went four and out, Notre Dame took over on downs, and ran out the clock.

 Michigan State suffered its first loss (and would end up being its only loss) of the year, falling to 3–1, while Notre Dame improved their record to 3–1.
 This was the Fighting Irish's third consecutive victory over the Spartans.
 Notre Dame and Michigan State would not play each other again until 2016.

-In February, 2018, the NCAA announced that Notre Dame would be forced to vacate all wins from he 2013 season, including this victory over the Spartans, due to academic misconduct.
+In February, 2018, the NCAA announced that Notre Dame would be forced to vacate all wins from the 2013 season, including this victory over the Spartans, due to academic misconduct.